Nov 13, 2009

-This brief analyzes the factors that led to the exposure of widespread abuse in the diagnoses in thousands of silica injury claims in Texas, then suggests ways to uncover such abuses in mass personal-injury litigation more easily in the future.
+This brief analyzes the factors that led to the exposure of widespread abuse in the diagnoses that were the basis of thousands of silica injury claims in the Texas courtroom of U.S. District Court Judge Janis Graham Jack.
+Drawing lessons from this experience, the authors suggest ways in which the civil justice system could be changed to make it easier to uncover abusive medical diagnostic practices in mass personal-injury litigation in the future.

 By 2001, growing numbers of workers were claiming they had suffered lung damage from inhaling silica dust on the job—so many, in fact, that silica began to be feared as the next asbestos.
 In 2003, more than 10,000 claims were aggregated in the Southern District of Texas before U.S. District Court Judge Janis Graham Jack.
 The proceedings in that courtroom uncovered gross abuses in the diagnosis of injuries, and Judge Jack's scathing opinion, published in 2005, was an important contributor to the collapse of the litigation.

 A recent RAND report presents analysis of the factors that led to the exposure of these abuses and considers what can be learned from the experience that could improve the performance of the civil justice system in handling future mass litigation.
 The research was based on knowledge gained in previous RAND research on asbestos, data on silica claims from a major defendant in the litigation, interviews with more than 40 people involved in the case or in similar mass torts, and a review of the proceedings before Judge Jack.

 Researchers identified actions by the defense attorneys, decisions by the judge, and special features of the litigation itself that contributed to the exposure of abuse.